The Conditions of Sale of Real Estate situated in the

 of the Sheriffs sale, but before the sale is adjourned.
 At the time of payment,

 the purchaser shall sign an agreement for the payment of the remainder on or before

 the thirtieth day following the date of sale, after which time (as soon as practicable)

 a deed will be executed by the Sheriff and delivered to the purchaser upon payment

 of all costs therefore.
+Acceptable forms of payment include cash, money order, business check, or a certified check from a financial lending institution.
 In the event the purchaser fails to pay 10% on account as

 required by these terms and conditions, the property then will be offered to each